envisioning/vocab/vocab/cognitive-architecture.md

 ---
 category: ARCH, BIO
+generality:
+- 0.925
+- 0.9
+- 0.875
+- 0.85
+- 0.825
+- 0.8
+- 0.775
 slug: cognitive-architecture
 summary: A theory or model that outlines the underlying structure and mechanisms of the human mind or AI systems, guiding the integration of various cognitive processes.
 title: Cognitive Architecture
 ---